 Spring School

-Organised thematically, our Spring Courses provide a solid foundation for further studies of Western Art ranging from classical antiquity to the twentieth-century.
+Organised thematically, our Spring Courses provide a solid foundation for further studies of Western Art ranging from classical antiquity to the present day.

 Group sizes are limited to facilitate discussion.